Where in the Bible Did Solomon Ask for Wisdom?

 FAQs

-Is Solomon's wisdom mentioned in Proverbs?
+Is Solomon's wisdom mentioned elsewhere in the Bible?

 Discussion